Spacelog/Spacelog/README.md

     $ git clone git://github.com/Spacelog/Spacelog.git

-For any changes you make (fixed, new missions, or even new website features), you can issue a pull request to us from another [github](http://github.com/) repository).
+However for any changes you make (fixed, new missions, or even new website features), you will want to issue a pull request to us from another [github](http://github.com/) repository).
+In order to do that, you'll need to set up a github account, and while logged in go to [our repository there](http://github.com/Spacelog/Spacelog) and hit the "fork" button (top right, near the search box).
+This will create a copy of Spacelog under your github user; you can then grab the SSH URL (which will look like `git@github.com:<your user>/Spacelog.git`) and use for git clone, as:

+    $ git clone <github SSH URL>

+You can then make changes, commit them to your local copy (`git commit`), push them up to your github copy (`git push`) and finally send us a pull request (which you do via the github website).
+Github has some great guides to getting started with git and github linked from their homepage once you're signed in, in particular [their description of forking a repository](http://help.github.com/fork-a-repo/).

 ### Software to install